Zsimcall/Commission-tracker/backend/README.md

-# Flask backend will go here
+# Backend

+This directory contains a prototype Flask backend for the Commission Tracker.